Renault Magnum: History

 A few days after the presentation of its totally renewed range, in Lyon, Renault Trucks was getting ready to turn the page on the Renault Magnum.
 On Wednesday 26 June 2013, the keys to the last Magnum were presented to hauliers Robert Chabbert, at the Bourg-en-Bresse site, with a brand-new Renault Trucks T also present.

 Technical data

 Engine

-The engine is derived from the 13L inline-6 engine of the AB Volvo Group.
+The engine is derived from the 13L straight-six engine of the AB Volvo Group.
 Changes include new engine management and an injection system co-developed with Delphi.

 The engine was available in the following configurations:

 Transmission

 The transmission offered as standard is a ZF servoshift air-assisted 16-speed manual.
 The Optidrive II 12 speed automated transmission with 4 reverse speeds was offered as an option.
 This transmission could also be used in manual operation mode.